 |Why:||To educate youth on the proper techniques of food plot establishment to benefit game animals and other wildlife species|

-- The 4-H member must register for the Wildlife Food Plot Project by June 1 on 4-H Online.
-A registration fee is charged to cover program costs.
+- The 4-H member must register for the Wildlife Food Plot Project by July 1 through 4-H Online.
+A registration fee is charged to cover program expenses.

 - The 4-H member is responsible for equipment, materials and supplies associated with the project with the exception of provided seeds.
 At least one exclusion cage should be placed inside the plot to observe plant growth.
 (You can supply your own materials, or a limited number are available on loan from the county office upon request to the state coordinator.)